github/docs/content/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning.md

 - At the enterprise level, only the creator of a custom pattern can edit the pattern, and use it in a dry run.
 - Enterprise owners can only make use of dry runs on repositories that they have access to, and enterprise owners do not necessarily have access to all the organizations or repositories within the enterprise.
 {% else %}
 **Note:** As there is no dry-run functionality, we recommend that you test your custom patterns in a repository before defining them for your entire enterprise.
-That way, you can avoid creating excess false-positive {% data variables.product.prodname_secret_scanning_alerts %}.
+That way, you can avoid creating excess false-positive {% data variables.secret-scanning.alerts %}.

 {% endif %}